-Paraguay has an abundance of various locations favoured by expats from colonial cities to sandy beaches to the unspoilt rural countryside.
+Paraguay has an abundance of various locations favored by expats, from colonial cities to sandy beaches to the unspoiled rural countryside.

-Paraguay may lack gleaming modern cities but that is more than made up for by its unspoilt countryside and pleasant rural towns.
-These towns and cities are all in Eastern Paraguay which is where the majority of the population live and which is the most developed region of the country.
+Paraguay may lack gleaming modern cities, but that is more than made up for by its unspoiled countryside and pleasant rural towns.
+These towns and cities are all in Eastern Paraguay, which is where the majority of the population lives and which is the most developed region of the country.

 Asunción – the most cosmopolitan place in the country

 Asunción is where Paraguay connects with the world.
 Home to both the international airport and the country’s principal port, Asunción, for most people, is their first introduction to the country.

 Those same connections help to draw people from all across Paraguay towards Asunción in a quest for work and wages.
 Half the population now lives within an area loosely described as Greater Asunción.

 All this makes Asunción the beating heart of Paraguay and the point to which all roads lead.

 Asunción is by far the most cosmopolitan city in the country.
 Here coffee can be enjoyed in a pavement side café and fine dining in an international restaurant.